-Beyond the finding of the significant relationship between the composite of support and retention, two component measures are worth highlighting.
-The two "mattering" variables of feeling support from friends and from one's college at Time 1 were found to sustain retention.
+Among the contextual support variables, the two "mattering" variables of feeling support from friends and from one's college at Time 1 were found to sustain retention.
 In an unexpected though modest finding, those students who persisted in the major and in school were more critical of their instructors than those who left.
+Finally, those students who were accustomed to work over a relatively longer period of time were more inclined to leave the university compared to those who had less work experience in their lifetimes.